Chapter 11 – Back to Canberra, and the Vietnam War

 Obviously I could not run out into the streets and broadcast this important fact.
 I had to wait several years to bring it out into the open.

-But even then that biased, complacent, concoction that passes for informed Australian foreign affairs opinion showed little interest.
+But even when I did that, the biased, complacent, concoction that passes for informed Australian foreign affairs opinion showed little interest.

-Another researcher (Michael Sexton ) stumbled on the same facts many years later when under Whitlam some official records were released.
+Another researcher (Michael Sexton) was to stumble on the same facts many years later when under Whitlam some official records were released.

 But his excellent and informed writings too were largely ignored.